 An investment in the Schroder AsiaPacific Fund is an investment in:

-Join Managers Richard Sennitt and Abbas Barkhordar as they present the trust's annual results for year ended 30 September 2022
+On Tuesday 17 January 2023, Richard Sennitt and Abbas Barkhordar presented the trust's annual results for the year ended 30 September 2022.

 Source: Moneywise, 2018